The Book of Matt cover art

 About this listen

-“Methamphetamine was a huge part of this case...
-It was a horrible murder driven by drugs.”
-(Prosecutor Cal Rerucha, who convicted Matthew Shepard's killers)
+“Methamphetamine was a huge part of this case . . .
+It was a horrible murder driven by drugs.” — Prosecutor Cal Rerucha, who convicted Matthew Shepard's killers

-On the night of October 6, 1998, 21-year-old Matthew Shepard left a bar with two alleged “strangers”, Aaron McKinney and Russell Henderson.
+On the night of October 6, 1998, twenty-one-year-old Matthew Shepard left a bar with two alleged “strangers,” Aaron McKinney and Russell Henderson.
 Eighteen hours later, Matthew was found tied to a log fence on the outskirts of town, unconscious and barely alive.
 Overnight, a politically expedient myth took the place of important facts.
 By the time Matthew died a few days later, his name was synonymous with anti-gay hate.
-The Book of Matt, first published in 2013, demonstrated that the truth was in fact far more complicated - and daunting.
+The Book of Matt, first published in 2013, demonstrated that the truth was in fact far more complicated – and daunting.
 Stephen Jimenez’s account revealed primary documents that had been under seal, and gave voice to many with firsthand knowledge of the case who had not been heard from, including members of law enforcement.

 In his Introduction to this updated edition, journalist Andrew Sullivan writes: “No one wanted Steve Jimenez to report this story, let alone go back and back to Laramie, Wyoming, asking awkward questions, puzzling over strange discrepancies, re-interviewing sources, seeking a deeper, more complex truth about the ghastly killing than America, it turned out, was prepared to hear.
 It was worse than that, actually.
 Not only did no one want to hear more about it, but many were incensed that the case was being re-examined at all.”